fabulousjaximus/ChessFlaskMongo/task.md

 ## Task 3

-Define a `DataSource` class provides methods for creating, retrieving, and modifying game data from a MongoDB database as follows:
+Define a `DataSource` class that provides methods for creating, retrieving, and modifying game data from a MongoDB database as follows:

 - `load(label) -> board, game`
   Load data from the database using `label`.